Oracle boosts Saudi Arabia’s AI economy with new public cloud region in Riyadh

 Impact on Saudi Arabia’s Digital Economy

 The new Oracle Cloud Riyadh Region is set to significantly impact Saudi Arabia’s digital economy.
 According to His Excellency Eng.
 Haytham Alohali, Vice Minister of the Ministry of Communications and Information Technology, the opening of this cloud region is a testament to the Kingdom’s ongoing efforts to boost its digital economy through innovation and modern technologies.
-He highlighted that the initiative would facilitate innovation and promote the adoption of AI and cloud computing across various sectors, enhancing Saudi Arabia’s regional and global competitiveness.
+He highlighted that the initiative would facilitate innovation and promote the adoption of AI and across various sectors, enhancing Saudi Arabia’s regional and global competitiveness.

 The expansion aligns with Saudi Arabia’s National Industrial Development and Logistics Program (NIDLP), which seeks to enhance the Kingdom’s capabilities in industrial and logistics sectors through technological advancements.
 Richard Smith, Executive Vice President and General Manager, EMEA Cloud Infrastructure at Oracle, emphasized the company’s dedication to supporting Saudi Arabia’s goal of establishing one of the world’s most robust digital economies.
 The Riyadh cloud region will play a pivotal role in accelerating cloud and AI adoption, helping local businesses meet data hosting requirements and foster innovation across all sectors.